 Last year’s widespread influenza season was the longest in 10 years, lasting 21 weeks and infecting more than 37 million Americans.
 Preliminary results estimate the flu killed between 36,400 and 61,200 people, according to the Centers for Disease Control (CDC).
 It also resulted in nearly 650,000 hospitalizations.

-Dr. Sam Ho, chief medical officer of UnitedHealthcare, provides tips on how to help yourself and those around you manage the rest of flu season.
+As winter nears, consider these tips on how to help yourself and those around you manage the flu season.

 1. Don’t wait.
 Get vaccinated.

-The flu season could continue through late May and getting a flu shot right away is a good step to help protect yourself, your family and those around you.
+Flu season continues through the winter and well into spring.
+Getting a flu shot right away is a good step to help protect yourself, your family and those around you.
 To find a list of flu vaccine providers near you, visit the CDC’s Flu Vaccine Finder.
 Keep in mind that it will take your body about two weeks after vaccination to develop protection against flu.